 There are two reasons why we are to give thanks:

 1. We were made sufficient for our eternal inheritance.

 2. We were delivered from the Satanic realm (v.13).

-We are fit positionally before God eternally by our salvation in Christ; however, we may not be fit for the master’s use even though we are fit for heaven.
-We are fit for heaven because the blood of Christ cleansed us from sin but we may not be clean vessels.
-God will by-pass the unclean saint and use someone with less training, giftedness or skill.
+We are fit positionally before God for eternity by our salvation in Christ; however, we may not be fit for the master’s use even though we are fit for heaven.
+We are fit for heaven because the blood of Christ cleansed us from sin, but we may not be clean vessels.
+God will bypass the unclean saint and use someone with less training, giftedness, or skill.

 We are eternally fit for heaven the moment we receive Christ, but we are not necessarily fit for service.